Behold His Glory- You Can Trust This Story

 These people are wonderfully astute thinkers, investigators and writers.
 They have refuted all of the important lies, half-truths and silly comments against Jesus, Christianity and the Bible made by non-Christians and even by some allegedly former Christians.

 Not only can you have complete faith in the New Testament documents and what they say about the virgin birth, divinity, crucifixion, resurrection, and teachings of Jesus Christ, but you can also rely on what they say about non-Christian places, people and events, such as the names and titles of Roman government officials.
-In fact, the New Testament writer Luke (the books of Luke and Acts), the medical companion of Paul, an apostle appointed by Jesus Christ Himself and accepted by Christ’s other major apostles, including Peter, specifically says in Luke 1:3 that he “carefully investigated everything” he writes in Luke and Acts to Theophilus and other assumed readers.
+In fact, the New Testament writer Luke (author of both Luke and Acts), the medical companion of Paul, an apostle appointed by Jesus Christ Himself and accepted by Christ’s other major apostles, including Peter, specifically says in Luke 1:3 that he “carefully investigated everything” he writes in Luke and Acts to Theophilus and other assumed readers.

 How can we know if this is true?
 How can we find out if the books of the New Testament are accurate, reliable records of the teachings of Jesus Christ?